 Hepatitis C can be sexually transmitted, with the risk being higher in gay men.
-The risk is higher in the presence of other STI’s such as syphilis, LGV and HIV.
-As the virus is mainly spread through contact with blood, the main risk factors are traumatic unprotected anal sex, fisting, as well as injecting drug use, sharing drug equipment/needles etc. I now We recommend routine Hepatitis C screening for all gay/bisexual/MSM patients or people with other risk factors such as IVDU as well as for the general population, if you have never been screened.
+The risk is higher in the presence of other STIs, such as syphilis, LGV and HIV.
+As the virus is mainly spread through contact with blood, the main risk factors are traumatic unprotected anal sex, fisting, as well as injecting drug use, sharing drug equipment/needles etc. I now recommend routine Hepatitis C screening for all gay/bisexual/MSM patients or people with other risk factors such as IVDU and the general population if you have never been screened.

 Human Papilloma Virus (HPV)

-For most people infection with HPV is a minor irritation leading to genital warts.
-However for HIV positive patients, due to an impaired immune system, it is much harder to clear the virus.
+For most people, infection with HPV is a minor irritation leading to genital warts.
+However, it is much harder to clear the virus for HIV-positive patients due to an impaired immune system.
 Persistent anal HPV infection can lead to pre-cancerous changes in the anus.
-I am one of a few doctors that can offrer anal smears to detect anal cancer early on.
+I am one of a few doctors that can offer anal smears to detect anal cancer early on.
 We also do Gardasil vaccination to prevent infection with HPV.

 LGV (Lymphogranuloma venereum)